What is the GDPR?

 We have written other useful articles on this topic which you also may wish to read: The GDPR – what it means for UK businesses, New EU General Data Protection Regulation (GDPR), GDPR – what are the penalties for non-compliance?, and The Role of a GDPR Data Protection Officer.

-Infinity Group are advanced IT Security specialists as well as Microsoft Gold & WatchGuard Gold partners.
-If you are interested in finding out more about the GDPR or implementing any of the solutions suggested in this blog, please get in touch or download our GDPR Consultancy Brochure.
+Infinity Group are advanced IT Security specialists as well as Microsoft Gold Partners.
+If you are interested in finding out more about the GDPR or implementing any of the solutions suggested in this blog, please get in touch.